So instead of feeding my cat, I hide these balls around the house…

 - Cat bites ball, lifts up and holds for a few seconds

-Start training the first behavior in this sequence until the cat can do it consistently, then stop rewarding them, and only resume the reward when they perform the second behavior.
-Then repeat, moving down the list to the next behavior, gradually building and shaping towards the final behavior.
+Start training the first behavior in this sequence until your cat can do it consistently, then stop rewarding them, and only resume the reward when they perform the second behavior.
+Then repeat, moving down the list to the next component behavior, gradually building and shaping towards the final behavior.

 This is a separate behavior sequence, trained independently, and requires a target where you want the cat to drop the ball (I used the blue bowl and feeder cover shown in the video).